Mainframe-Archive/mainframe-os/docs/roadmap.md

 ### Mainframe OS User Features

-- **Mainframe OS updates:** Notifications for available update and option for auto-installing updates.
+- **Mainframe OS updates:** Notifications for available updates and option for auto-installing updates.
-- **`mainframeOS://` protocol:** Ability to create links to auto-install/open Mainframe OS apps, or search for Mainframe OS users.
+- **`mainframeOS://` protocol:** Ability to create deep-links to auto-install/open Mainframe OS apps, or search for Mainframe OS users.
 Facilitates out-of-band sharing of apps and contacts which in turn helps expand access and awareness.
 - **Apps management:** Ability to delete apps, recall permissions, and view app and developer details.
 - **Apps Marketplace:** List of "Verified" Apps, as submitted by developers via smart contract.
 Basic verification of developer and source code by Mainframe.
-(See future goals for decentralized marketplace above.)
+(See future goals for [decentralized marketplace](#community-moderated-apps-marketplace).)
-- **Wallets management:** Support for adding and removing wallet addresses, revealing local HD wallet seeds, and support for new Ledger wallet derivation path
+- **Wallets management:** Support for adding and removing wallet addresses, revealing local HD wallet seeds, and support for new Ledger wallet derivation path.

 ### Mainframe OS Development Tools

-- **App submission to marketplace (with MFT payment):** App developers can submit information and pay fee (using MFT) to have their app considered for inclusion in the list of Verified apps in the Apps Marketplace.
+- **App submission to marketplace (with MFT payment):** App developers can submit information and pay fee (using MFT) to have their app reviewed for inclusion in the list of verified apps in the Apps Marketplace.
-- **App managmeent:** Support for additional app metadata (description, website, etc).
+- **App management:** Support for additional app information (description, website, etc).
 Ability to view and edit app details and permissions.
 - **Developer profile:** Enhanced developer identity linked to published apps including description, links to website or github, and list of other publsihed apps.